warrior1211421/Gaming-Techies/content/posts/best-motherboard-for-i7-4790k-top-5-lists-buying-guide.md

 faqs:
-  - answer: The motherboards that come with a greater number of SATA ports and RAM slots, along with having the best compatible processor socket type and PCI slots, is considered best for i7 4790K.
+  - answer: The motherboards that come with a greater number of SATA ports and RAM slots, along with having the best compatible processor socket type and PCI slots, is considered **best for i7 4790K.**
     question: What is Best and Compatible Motherboard for i7 4790K?
   - question: How Much a Good Motherboard Costs?
     answer: It is quite obvious that a good-quality motherboard comes in a pricy range.
-To be specific, you should keep in mind a good cost of almost $200-
+To be specific, you should keep in mind a good cost of almost **$200- $300 maximum**.
-      $300 maximum.
 Any item expensive than this might be too much for a motherboard.
-  - answer: "Any great quality motherboard that you buy for your Intel i7 4790K should last as long as up to your processor is living: 2-3 years.
+  - answer: "Any great quality motherboard that you buy for your intel i7 4790K should last as long as up to your processor is living: 2-3 years.
 Any motherboard that dies in a fewer time is not quality, and you should not consider buying it."